KJ0227/Sparky/README.md

     Introduction: Meet Sparky
   </h1>
   <p>
     Sparky is a <a href="https://www.akc.org/dog-breeds/american-staffordshire-terrier/">American Staffordshire Terrier.</a> He was born on March 5, 2023.
 I adopted him on May 15, 2023.
 He was originally named Zenith before we renamed him.
 Ever since that day, he has become the center of my attention.
 He is full of energy and always wants to play.
 He has beige and white fur.
 He used to have bright blue eyes (which are now light green) when he was a baby, which gave him his name.
 He is a very aggressive chewer, and destroys any soft toy with ease.
+Sparky knows a lot of commands and tricks.
+He knows how to sit, lay down, give both paws, spin, and stay in place.
   </p>
    <img>
   <a href="https://imgbb.com/"><img src="https://i.ibb.co/cCn7w2c/Sparky.jpg" alt="Sparky" border="0"></a>